Updated August 2023

 “Listening to these devastated children and witnessing their strength was the most meaningful part of camp for me.”

 “I find being at camp to be such a meaningful experience overall.
 I am so glad that something like camp exists for these kids.
-It was hard enough going through the death of a loved one as a (semi-adults when I had the words to describe my feelings and I can’t imagine what it would be like as a kid.
+It was hard enough going through the death of a loved one as an adult when I had the words to describe my feelings and I can’t imagine what it would be like as a kid.
 Being part of helping show the campers that grief is OK and that they will be OK is very powerful.”

 Eluna Network